-In addition to providing emergency financial assistance to local residents in need, NMES also operates four other programs: 1) Homelessness Prevention; 2) Back to School Fair; 3) Shoes for Students; and 4) Snow Pants for Students, and collaborates with the Valley VNA to provide the Meals on Wheels program.
+In addition to providing emergency financial assistance to local residents in need, NMES also operates four other programs: 1) Homelessness Prevention; 2) Back to School Fair; 3) Shoes for Students; and 4) Snow Pants for Students, and collaborates with the Valley VNA Senior Care to provide the Meals on Wheels program.
 All of these programs were created to help those in need.

 Mother of three kids receives assistance with rent.
 Family of five receives assistance with utilities.